RPB Marketing | Content Marketing & Growth Marketing

 - Build detailed consumer profiles without direct user consent.

-Regarding digital security, some basic measures are recommended to use the Third-Party Cookie without implying a risk to the user.
+Regarding digital security, it is recommended to use third-party cookies with caution to minimize the risk to the user.
 Among them, we mention:

 - You should strengthen first-party data collection strategies.